webdevelopngraphicdesign/alx-system_engineering-devops/0x02-shell_redirections/README.md

-rite a script that displays a confused smiley
+Write a script that displays a confused smiley